A magic dwells in each beginning

 Last but surely not least I feel I should shortly mention some thoughts that are quite personal.
 You might not expect to read about such stuff in a programming blog.
 However, these thoughts are fairly substantial for me, and this post just wouldn’t be complete without them.
 So here they are…

-I’m suffering from Multiple Sclerosis for some years now, and I’m well aware of the fact that things – especially those revolving around mobility – will become more difficult over time.
+I’m suffering from Cerebellar Ataxia (a genetic and progressive neurological disease that affects balance and coordination) for some years now, and I’m well aware of the fact that things – especially those revolving around mobility – will become more difficult over time.
 Consequently, I prefer contracts that allow me to do large parts of the work from Home Office.

 Also, I have to think ahead of the time when I will be bound to a wheelchair.
 Just being an ‘ordinary’ .Net programmer will probably no longer be enough then ().
 In any case it will be very helpful to have a broader variety of skills to offer.